dadapera/discord-faucet-bot/README.md

 # Discord Faucet Bot
-This bot let server users to claim an amount of test token on different testnets, only once every 24 hours.
+This bot let the users of a Discord server to claim an amount of test token on different testnets, only once every 24 hours.

 Already implemented:
 - Goerli: ETH, LINK